Convert JPG to AVIF Online

 Are my files uploaded to a server?

-No. All conversion happens entirely in your browser using WebAssembly.
-Your files never leave your device.
+No. All conversion happens locally in your browser using WebAssembly.
+Your images never leave your device.